Time Goes By

-"Time Goes By" is a song by the Japanese J-pop group Every Little Thing, released as their eighth single on February 11, 1998.
-It was used as the theme song for the drama Amai Kekkon.
+"Time Goes By" is a song by the Japanese J-pop group Every Little Thing.
+It was released as their eighth single on February 11, 1998.
+The song was used as the theme song for the Japanese drama Amai Kekkon.
+It charted in Oricon singles chart for 18 weeks, reaching the peak at second place.
+The single was sold over one million records, in turn receiving Million Seller certification from Recording Industry Association of Japan.